 It is a good idea to review letter of recommendation samples before writing your letter.
 Along with helping with your layout, examples can help you see what kind of content you should include in your document.

 You might also look at letter of recommendation templates to get a sense of how to layout your recommendation, and what to include (such as introductions and body paragraphs).
 There are also useful guidelines for formatting recommendation letters including length, format, font, and how to organize your letters.

-While examples, templates, and guidelines are a great starting point to your letter, you should always be flexible.
-You should tailor a letter example to fit the candidate’s work history, and the job for which he or she is applying.
+While examples, templates, and guidelines are great starting points, always be flexible.
+Tailor a letter example to fit the candidate’s work history and the job for which they are applying.